osmoscraft/osmosnote/BACKLOG.md

   - When line ends with link, insert a new line at the end causes link to open
   - When document ends with link, you can't add a new line without adding a space after the last link
 - Core: Experiment: zero width space as line-end in UI while keeping `\n` in source.
 (Failed due to select indiciator becoming invisible on zero width space).
+- Use mutation observer to handle line update AFTER user enters the data.
+Only intercept events that could cause the line dom to change.
+Ref: https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480

 ## Overarching issues